DoganA/ug4_Shaders/ReadMe.md

 textures, compute vertex normals and run the display loop.
 The shader architecture is similarly modular: each shader in the *shaders* directory has one and only one function.

+More low-level implementation details are discussed via comments in the code.